 This is because, irrespective of the need for an introductory discussion, parental supervision also requires ongoing monitoring to ensure that the child's use of the Internet remains within the limits set by the instruction given.

-(Proceedings of the Munich I Regional Court, Case No. 7 O 16402/07, not yet final at the time of publication)
+(Proceedings of the Munich I Regional Court, file no. 7 O 16402/07, not yet legally binding at the time of publication)

 Goldberg Attorneys at Law, Wuppertal-Solingen 2008